driverag22/earthMoonProblem_Alg/README.md

 To simply draw an arbitrary graph (not partitioned) use `make draw` and give the (relative) file path as input when asked (e.g. `c5_44443.txt`), or pass it directly (e.g. `make draw c5_44443.txt`).

+### ILP and SAT
+Simply run `make ilp` and `make sat` respectively, passing as argument the file describing the graph.
+If a partition is found, it is saved to `data/SAT_partition.txt` and `data/ILP_partition.txt` respectively.